Eirlys Dental Privacy Notice

 We only pass your personal information to another dentist, doctor or hospital if you have a problem that needs their special skills and you need to go and see them.
 We will not give your information to anyone else unless the law allows us to or we have to provide it for legal reasons.

-If you leave the practice, we will stop using your information, but will keep it confidentially and securely until you are 25 years old, when we will review if and when we can delete it.
+We will then review if and when we can delete it.
 You can always ask for a copy of the information we hold for you, we can transfer it to another dentist or doctor at your request and you can ask us to stop using your personal information to send letters or contact you in other ways if you are no longer a patient at the practice.

 When you reach 18 years of age the Privacy Notice about how we process your personal information will change to the adult version.
-This can be found on our website.

 If you would like a copy of the information we hold about you or if you have any other enquiries it about such as to change an error in your information or to provide a copy of your information to somebody else please contact:

-The Information Governance Lead Mostafa Hassaan Eirlys Dental Practice,
+The Information Governance Lead Mostafa Hassaan

-County Hall, Dolgellau, Wales, LL40 1AU,
+County Hall, Bridge Street, Dolgellau, Wales, LL40 1AU

-Phone: 01341 421717.
+Phone: 01341 421717